Distribyte/Samples/README.md

 It can also be run locally in a way that's identical to how it runs in the cloud with no additional dependencies.

 ## LunchVot
 LunchVot is a sample bot app designed to work with Slack.
 LunchVot allows teams using Slack to vote for a location to go to lunch.
 Each user can vote for a place, and then the results are summarized so a decision can be made.
-### Focus

 This sample demonstrates how simple it is to create a stateful service over the Distribyte platform.
 Despite not "writing" data to any durable location, this sample creates a stateful service by storing its state in variables.

-This sample's state is resilient to failures and is long-living, just as though it were saved in a database or another datastore, without the complexity or performance penalties.
+Distribyte's platform makes this state resilient to failures and long-living, just as though it were saved in a database or another datastore, without the code complexity or performance penalties.

 ## Bot Starter Kit
 The Bot Starter Kit is a starter kit for building a chat bot that works with Slack.